Chris Christie 2016 presidential campaign: Background

 Some political commentators viewed Christie as a leading contender for the Republican presidential nomination in 2016.
-According to polls conducted after the George Washington Bridge lane closure scandal, which began in September 2013, Christie sustained a substantial erosion in his political standing and his 2016 presidential campaign prospects, and polls show him behind Hillary Clinton in general election polling.
+According to polls conducted after the George Washington Bridge lane closure scandal, which began in September 2013, Christie sustained a substantial erosion in his political standing and his 2016 presidential campaign prospects, and polls showed him behind Hillary Clinton in general election polling.

 In an interview on Fox News on March 31, 2014, Christie stated that he was still in "decision-making process" regarding a possible run in 2016, and forwarded the names of Jeb Bush, Scott Walker, and Paul Ryan as his top three GOP candidate choices.

 2012 presidential election

 Christie contemplated running for president in the 2012 election, but ultimately declined to do so.
 He was vetted, but not chosen, by Mitt Romney as a potential vice-presidential candidate.
-The Romney campaign was reported to have asked him to resign his governorship if he became the vice-presidential nominee because "pay to play" laws restrict campaign contributions from financial corporation executives to governors running for federal office when the companies do business with the governor's state.
+The Romney campaign was reported to have asked him to resign his governorship if he became the vice-presidential nominee because "pay-to-play" laws restrict campaign contributions from financial corporation executives to governors running for federal office when the companies do business with the governor's state.
 A memo from the campaign attributed Romney's decision not to choose Christie as his running mate in part to unanswered questions during the vetting process regarding a defamation lawsuit following Christie's initial campaign for Morris County Freeholder, a Securities and Exchange Commission investigation of Christie's brother, as well as his weight.
 Christie gave the keynote address at the 2012 Republican National Convention.

 Republican Governors Association

 On November 21, 2013, Christie was elected Chairman of the Republican Governors Association.
 Christie campaigned extensively on behalf of Republican governors who were running for reelection, and for Republican gubernatorial candidates seeking to defend open seats or flip Democratic-held ones.
 The association raised $117 million during his chairmanship.
 The largest donors were Koch industries and David H. Koch, which together gave $3.5 million, and Sheldon Adelson, who donated $3.5 million.
-Christie's tenure as Chairman was seen as successful, as Republicans held all of their 22 seats aside from Alaska and Pennsylvania, while picking up governorships in Arkansas, Illinois, Maryland and Massachusetts that had been previously held by Democrats.
+Christie's tenure as chairman was seen as successful, as Republicans held all of their 22 seats aside from Alaska and Pennsylvania, while picking up governorships in Arkansas, Illinois, Maryland and Massachusetts that had been previously held by Democrats.